vaginessa/Universal-Video-Player/README.md

 ### HTML
 Insert the HTML5 video markup in the Body of your HTML document.
 Replace the video, poster, and caption URLs.
 Modify the sizes of video and fallback image as needed.

+If you dont have captions, just don't include the `<track>` element.
 ```html
 <div class="px-video-container" id="myvid">
 	<div class="px-video-img-captions-container">